Zé Turbo

-José Correia (born 22 October 1996) known as Zé Turbo, is a Bissau-Guinean professional footballer who plays as a forward for Al-Markhiya SC in Qatar.
+Júnior José Correia (born 22 October 1996), known as Zé Turbo, is a Bissau-Guinean professional footballer who plays as a forward for Pari NN.

 He was on the books of Sporting and Inter Milan as a teenager, but did not make a senior appearance for either club, instead having loans at lower-league teams in Portugal, Italy and Spain.
-In 2018 he moved to South America and represented Newell's Old Boys of Argentina and Club Nacional of Paraguay.
+In 2018 he moved to South America and represented Newell's Old Boys of Argentina and Club Nacional of Paraguay, before having spells in Switzerland, China, Qatar and Russia.

-Football career
+Club career

 Sporting

 Zé Turbo was formed at Real Sport Clube before transferring across Lisbon to Sporting Clube de Portugal in 2014.
 After scoring twice against Maribor in the UEFA Youth League, he signed a five-year contract with a buyout clause of €45 million that November, amidst interest from a host of Italian and English teams and Sporting's rivals Benfica and Porto.

 Inter Milan

 In February 2015, he moved to Inter Milan.
 On 31 May, in the final game of the season at home to Empoli, he was called up to a senior squad for the first time, remaining unused in a 4–3 victory.

 On 4 August 2016, Zé Turbo was loaned to Portuguese Primeira Liga team Tondela on a season-long loan.
 Sixteen days later, he made his professional debut in a match at Chaves, replacing Miguel Cardoso for the final 19 minutes of a 1–1 draw.
 On 15 January 2017, he was loaned to Marbella in Spain's Segunda División B for the rest of the season.
 He made his debut for them two weeks later as an 82nd-minute substitute for Kike Márquez in a 3–2 home win over Atlético Mancha Real.

 On 24 August 2017, Zé Turbo signed for Serie C club Catania on a season-long loan.
 He made his debut on 2 September, playing the final nine minutes of a 1–0 loss at Casertana in place of Cristian Caccetta.
 His loan was terminated on 17 January 2018.

 After his time in Catania, Zé Turbo was immediately loaned to S.C.
 Olhanense of the third-tier Campeonato de Portugal for the remainder of the season.
 He played 12 games for the team from the Algarve and scored his first senior goal to open a 2–1 win at Clube Olímpico do Montijo on 15 April.